[Solved] The driver detected a controller error on \Device\Harddisk1\DR1 or DR3

-Whenever you insert your USB drive into your PC, you keep getting this message The driver detected a controller error on \Device\Harddisk1\DR1 or DR3.
-I understand how annoying it is.
-Don’t worry, you can try the easy fixes below to get rid of the error message.
+Whenever you insert your USB drive into your computer, you keep getting this error message The driver detected a controller error on \Device\Harddisk1\DR1 or DR3 ?
+Many users have reported this issue.
+But don’t worry, you can try the solutions below to fix it.

-Solution 1 – Switch the USB drive to a different port
+Solution 1: Switch your USB drive to a different port

 - Download and install Driver Easy.

 - Run Driver Easy and click Scan Now.
 Driver Easy will then scan your computer and detect any problem drivers.

 - Click Update next to any flagged devices to automatically download the correct version of their drivers, then you can install them manually.
 Or click Update All to automatically download and install them all automatically.
 (This requires the Pro version – you’ll be prompted to upgrade when you click Update All.
 You get full support and a 30-day money back guarantee.)

 - You may need to restart your computer to finish the process.
 Then check if your “The driver detected a controller error on \Device\Harddisk1\DR1 ” problem is resolved.
 If not, contact Driver Easy’s support team at firstname.lastname@example.org for further assistance.